ratwolfzero/hopalong_python/README.md

 ### Program Variants

-Two program variants are available:
+Two variants of the program are available:

-- Basic version: Calculation and display of the Hopalong Attractor and the pixel density via a color bar.
+Basic Version: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.

-- Extended version: Includes the features of the basic version except color bar, plus statistics and visualization of the pixel hit counts distribution.
+Extended Version: Includes all features of the basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.

 Examples of outputs can be found in the "Usage" section above.

 ### Image Pixels and Color Mapping

-In both versions of the program (basic and extended), pixels are color-coded based on the number of times the trajectory points "hit" them, referred to as the "pixel hit count."
+In both program variants, pixels are color-coded based on the frequency of trajectory point "hits," referred to as the "pixel hit count."

 ### Pixel Hit Counts (Density) and Visualization